Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 Proposed annotation: `infrastructure.openshift.io/external-cloud-provider`.

 The annotation will determine the architectural change in the cluster configuration.
-If this annotation would be found, other components, such as kube-api-server, kube-controller-manager and kubelet will set their flags accordingly, to allow hosting external `CCM` for any platform.
+If this annotation would be found, other components, such as `kube-apiserver`, `kube-controller-manager` and `kubelet` will set their flags accordingly, to allow hosting external `CCM` for any platform.

 The annotation will be a temporary measure to simplify the operator development allowing multiple components to merge implementations of this feature independently before switching on the feature by changing the value of the annotation.
 Once all providers are moved out-of-tree, the annotation will be safe to remove.